skellis46/finger-pointing-moon/case-for-support.md

 - the power of specificity (case-studies in medicine)
 - danger in research ideas, practices and projects that are not in dialogue with each other
-- what do I mean by 'epistemic values'? e.g. transparency and rigour of who, when and why is creating knowledge
+- what do I mean by 'epistemic values'? e.g. transparency and rigour of who, when and why is creating knowledge.
+Also revealing about what can and can't be said (that is, relationship to 'truth')

 We -- artistic-researchers -- have inadvertently created an enormous array of garishly coloured boats filled with important bits and pieces, each of which is bobbing up and down blissfully unaware of the other shiny boats that are so so close.